TESS-Laboratory/Doyle_et_al_GEDI_validation_forest_condition/README.md

 (A) Compare the relative accuracy of estimated height profiles and canopy cover derived from spaceborne lidar against comparable metrics derived from airborne lidar across a gradient of forest degradation.

-(B) Evaluate GEDI forest structure variation along a gradient of forest degraadtion.
+(B) Evaluate GEDI forest structure variation along a gradient of forest degradtion.

 (C) Investigate